Ekleog/kannader/book/src/configuration_format.md

 # Configuration Format

-Yuubind's distinctive feature is its configuration format.
+Kannader's distinctive feature is its configuration format.
 The objective is to have the configuration be as flexible and fast as could be, yet be easily usable for users with simple needs.